arjenwilts/gitlab-docker-compose/README.md

-## Introduction to Docker, Docker-compose, GitLab and GitLab CI/CD
+## Introduction to Docker, Docker-compose, GitLab and GitLab CI/CD to run a webserver locally

 ### 1. Prerequisites
 Install these packages locally: